 Ultimately Australian corporate insolvency practitioners’ self-identity is questioned, and their lack of confidence and limited outlook.
 If this is the case, this does not look good for the development of insolvency law and practice, much in need of 21st century reform, apart from the position of the industry members themselves.

-If that is the case, and accepting that major insolvency reform is not likely in Australia, the message from the thesis might be to work on the corporate practitioners themselves, and those that purport to represent them.
+If, as is said, a good profession is better than a good law, and accepting that major insolvency reform is not likely in Australia, the message from the thesis might be to work on the corporate practitioners themselves, and those that purport to represent them.
 Apart from practitioners’ historic talent for shaping the law to suit its real purposes, looking outward to bankruptcy and its regulatory and practice approach and culture, and its practitioners, would also assist; as well as to the UK and New Zealand; and to other professions that have similar issues.

 These are only my views, some tentative, prompted by my reading of Dr Streten’s thesis and accepting its stated credentials.